 Your brand keywords are the core of your keyword set.

 At this stage, we recommend you build your keyword set for your main language and build up an initial keyword set for that language.
 We will start optimizing for other languages in another course.

 - Brainstorm keywords describing your own app and features.

 Usually an app has a certain goal, as well as a genre.
 Consider what makes your product unique and make a list of keyword ideas.
 As we mentioned in the chapter before, remember to stick to keywords that are relevant for your app.
 If you are running short on ideas, ask your friends or colleagues how they would search for your app and how they would describe its features.

 - Add “sub” genres to your keyword set.

 Those are keywords that people search for, but are officially not a part of the primary or subcategory in the stores.
-If you have a game, consider including keywords such as idle clicker, shooter, football manager, golf, basketball, crafting game, one touch, two player game or similar keywords that apply to your game.
-Remember that you can simply start off by going go for the long tail keywords first, if you cannot compete with the big players in the industry yet.
+If you have a game, consider including keywords such as an idle clicker, shooter, football manager, golf, basketball, crafting game, one-touch, two-player game or similar keywords that apply to your game.
+Remember that you can simply start off by going go for the long-tail keywords first if you cannot compete with the big players in the industry yet.

 - Read through reviews and comments

 Look at the review and comment section in your store and note the words your users take to describe your app.
 Alternatively, you could also check out the user comments of your competitors.
 Since those are the users you want to reach, try to adapt your keywords to their style of communication.